Micro Switch KB

 The illustration below is only approximate, as dimensions were taken only from a single loose switch.

 Series 3 mounting bars come under subseries 3M.
 Catalogues only depict 3M1 full-height bars; the short bars for direct wiring is 3M2.
-Series KB shares the mounting bar system from Series 3.
+KB shares the mounting bar system from Series 3.
+Mounting bars also exist in KB, under subseries 7E.

 There are at least three keycap families used with these switches.
 One of them is 2SW Series or a derivative thereof, which was revised to fit special wide keystem adapters; these are seen in RW Series keyboards.
 There were also slot-mount keycaps similar to those found on IBM beam spring switches, found so far in a single keyboard.
 A third type, using circular raised areas on square blocks, also used the slot mount.
 The 1973 catalogue does not give the keycap series name; it only notes that a truncated form was chosen.